-Iceland has received a lot of love in the travel sphere during the last decade, and with good reason.
-Thanks to its stunning landscapes and ease of getting there from both North America and Europe, Iceland is the perfect destination for trips both short and long.
+This small country has received a lot of love in the travel sphere during the last decade, and with good reason.
+Thanks to its stunning landscapes and ease of getting there from both North America and Europe, this is the perfect destination for trips both short and long.
 But when is the best time to visit Iceland?

 While we’ve been visiting Iceland (and writing about it) since 2009, we don’t know if we can really claim credit for the tourism boom.
 What we can do, is give you expert advice based on our visits over the years during the different seasons.

 During your planning, if you’re not sure when to visit Iceland, this guide is for you.
 No doubt you have some ideas about what to do during your perfect Iceland getaway.
 We have broken down for you month-by-month what to expect, so you can make an informed decision on the best time of year to visit, based on your interests.